by Rachel Thomas

 - Be Responsible – If you are in a position to be supportive of a people whose ancestral medicine has been oppressed, you can offer your assistance directly to those people to see where you can best be of service.
 Find ways to help Indigenous and Africana communities to rescue and preserve their ancestral medicine by educating yourself and others and volunteering or donating to an organization.
 Avoid supporting anyone with discriminatory practices.
 Identify and support Indigenous and Africana teachers and businesses.

 Image above shows traditional healers from Talamanca, Costa Rica, sharing their stories and struggles of practicing herbalism in a changing world.
-Taken by Marc Williams.
+Taken by advocate herbalist Marc Williams.
+You can learn directly from these elders at Hidden Garden this Spring, during our Traditional Latino Medicine Intensive.